Bradley Blalock: Colorado Rockies

-On July 27, 2024, Blalock and Yujanyer Herrera were traded to the Colorado Rockies in exchange for Nick Mears.
-Blalock made his Rockies debut on August 12, against the Arizona Diamondbacks.
-Over 5 2/3 innings, he gave up six hits, three for runs, and struck out four.
-On August 24, Blalock earned his first career win against the eventual 2024 American League champion New York Yankees.
-Through the remainder of the 2024 season, Blalock made six appearances, finishing the season with a 5.87 ERA in 30 2/3 innings of work.
+On July 27, 2024, Milwaukee traded Blalock and Yujanyer Herrera to the Colorado Rockies in exchange for Nick Mears.
+Blalock made his Rockies debut on August 12 against the Arizona Diamondbacks.
+Over 5 2/3 innings, he gave up six hits, three runs, and struck out four.
+On August 24, Blalock earned his first career win against the eventual American League champion New York Yankees.
+Through the rest of the season, Blalock made six appearances, finishing the season with a 5.87 ERA in 30 2/3 innings pitched.

+Blalock began the 2025 season in the Rockies' bullpen before being sent down to Triple-A on April 6, 2025.
+He returned to the Rockies briefly in late April, then again on May 2, joining the starting rotation.
+He gave up 12 runs in 3 2/3 innings in a 21–0 loss to the San Diego Padres on May 10, after which he returned to the minors.
+He came back to the majors in July, making six starts for the Rockies, including throwing six scoreless innings against the Cleveland Guardians on July 28.
+He was sent down to Triple-A again in August before being promoted again in September, ending the season in the rotation.
+Blalock logged a 2–6 record with a 9.36 ERA in 14 games, striking out 27 and walking 23 batters in 58 2/3 innings.

+On January 15, 2026, Blalock was designated for assignment by the Rockies following the signing of Michael Lorenzen.

+Miami Marlins

+On January 20, 2026, Blalock was traded to the Miami Marlins in exchange for Jake Brooks.
+Blalock was optioned to the Triple-A Jacksonville Jumbo Shrimp to begin the regular season.

 Pitch arsenal

 Blacklock has a five-pitch mix: four-seam fastball, slider, splitter, curveball, and cutter.
 In 2024, he relied primarily on his four-seamer, using his splitter as a put-away pitch, modeled after Kevin Gausman’s split-change.